mapproxy/mapproxy/doc/deployment.rst

 .. cmdoption:: --debug

   Start MapProxy in debug mode.
-If you have installed Werkzeug_ (recommended) or Paste_, you will get an interactive traceback in the web browser on any unhandled exception (internal error).
+If you have installed Werkzeug_, you will get an interactive traceback in the web browser on any unhandled exception (internal error).

 .. note:: This server is sufficient for local testing of the configuration, but it is `not` stable for production or load testing.